RavinduHewessage/BookStore-Management-System/README.md

 ➢ Analyze book records<br/>
 ➢ Helps to Keep the entire information of the book store in a systematic way<br/>
 ➢ User friendly

+**Note**

+Software can run only in Windows OS
+To Setup Software to your PC follow the instructions in Read Me file in the Downloaded Zip File